agarcia967/CleanBrowsing/README.md

 It appears that Safari does not support Custom Filter Lists either natively nor with the uBlock Origin Extension.

-# Other Suggestions
+## Other Suggestions
 1. Please don't use MS Edge or Google Chrome, use Brave or some other Privacy respecting Browser instead.
 2. Click the "Expand" button in the upper-left to get more real estate for reading actual content.

 # FAQ
-Q: There's still a big empty panel on the left side.
+Q: For Fandom, There's still a big empty panel on the left side.
 What's up with that?

 A: Unfortunately, this is not an element in an of itself, it is a margin from the main content, so it can't be fixed with a simple filter list.
 However, you can make it smaller.
 Simply click the "Expand" button in the upper-left and then refresh the page.
 It will usually go away.